 *DISCLAIMER: Links included in this blog post might be affiliate links.
 If you make a purchase with the links I provide, I may receive a small commission at no additional charge to you.
 Thanks!

 Do you know your love language?
 Have you even heard of a love language?
-If not, stick with me on this one because you’ll want to know by the end.
-It's made a huge difference for us!
+If not, stick with me on this one because you’ll want to know you’re and your loved ones by the end.

-See Scott and I love each other.
-We’re committed and in it for the long run.
-But understanding our love language is even deeper than that.
+Scott and I love each other.
+We’re committed and in it for the long run, but understanding our love language is even deeper than that.
 It affects the way we communicate, our moods, and mostly how we give and feel love.

 We all have a love language.
 It’s the way we feel loved and give our love.
 There are 5 love languages.
-You can take a quick, free, online test (I linked it at the bottom) that puts your love languages in order from most important to least.
+You can take a quick and free online test that will put your love languages in order from most important to least.

-Words of Affirmation: Words have the most impact.
-They can send a person's spirit skyward or bring it down just as quick.
+Words have the most impact.
+They can send a person’s spirit skyward or bring it down just as quickly.

-Receiving Gifts: Don’t mistake this for materialism.
-It’s based on the thoughtfulness, effort, and love associated with gift giving .
+Don’t mistake this for materialism.
+It’s based on the thoughtfulness, effort, and love associated with gift-giving.

-Physical Touch: Hugs, holding hands, a sincere touch on the arm, any of these fill this person up.
+Hugs, holding hands, or a sincere touch on the arm, any of these fill this person up.
 They show their love and feel loved from a simple touch.

 You show love and feel loved based on one of these as your primary followed by the other 4.
 Knowing how you love and need to be loved and knowing how your partner loves and needs to be loved can make a HUGE difference in your relationship.
 It did for us!

-Early on, when we moved in together, one of our biggest frustrations always happened right away in the morning when we woke up.
+Early in our relationship, one of our biggest frustrations always happened right away in the morning when we woke up.
 Always.